Stratis-Dermanoutsos/Full-Stack-Notes/Frontend/CSS/README.md

   If the '*width*' property is set to a percentage and the '*height*' is set to '*auto*', the image will be responsive.

+### Viewport Units

+**Viewport units** are size measuring units oftenly used in responsive design.
+They’re truly “*responsive length units*” in the sense that their value changes every time the browser resizes.

+These include:

+- Viewport Height (`vh`)

+  > This unit is based on the height of the viewport.
+A value of *1vh* is equal to *1%* of the viewport's height.
+- Viewport Width (`vw`)

+  > This unit is based on the width of the viewport.
+A value of *1vw* is equal to *1%* of the viewport's width.
+- Viewport Maximum (`vmax`)

+  > This unit is based on the **larger dimension of the viewport**.
+If the viewport's height is larger than the width, the value of *1vmax* will be equal to *1%* of viewport's height.
+Similarly, if the viewport's width is larger than the height, the value of *1vmax* will be equal to *1%* of hte viewport's width.
+- Viewport Minimum (`vmin`)

+  > This unit is based on the s**maller dimension of the viewport**.
+If the viewport's height is smaller than the width, the value of *1vmin* will be equal to *1%* of the viewport's height.
+Similarly, if the viewport's width is smaller than the height, the value of *1vmin* will be equal to *1%* of the viewport's width.

 ### Code snippets

 #### Custom cursor